PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 Job
 -------
 A job is an artificial unit of sub-workload partitioned from a task.
-A single task is composed of multiple jobs, and each job runs on the minimum set of the compute resource.
+A single task is composed of multiple jobs, and each job runs on the minimum set of the computing resource.
-Each job is tailored based on the user's preference (if any) and/or constraints on the compute resource.
+Each job is tailored based on the user's preference (if any) and/or constraints on the computing resource.
 For example, if job size is flexible, jobs are generated to have a short execution time and produce small output files when being processed on resources with limited time slots and local scratch disk spaces.
 The task input is logically split into multiple subsets, and each job gets a subset to produce output.
 The collection of job output is the task output.
 Each job has a unique identifier **PanDA ID** in the system.
 Generally, one pilot processes one job on a worker node.
-However, it is possible to configure the pilot to process multiple jobs sequentially or concurrently on a worker node if the compute resources allow such configurations, reducing the number of interactions with those resources.
+However, it is possible to configure the pilot to process multiple jobs sequentially or concurrently on a worker node if the computing resources allow such configurations, reducing the number of interactions with those resources.

 The status of jobs sequentially changes as follows: